 The prize of 2500 Euro is symbolical (costs for flight and lodging for 2-3 days in Berlin is paid extra).
 The prize is financed by member’s fees and donations.

-Any person or organisation who is interested may nominate a woman whom he or she thinks worthy of the prize.
-Please send your proposal per letter or e-mail before the 15th of May 2006 to the address below and state the reasons for your choice in a short text.
+Anyone who is interested may nominate a man or a woman whom he or she thinks is worthy of the prize.
+Please send your proposal per letter or e-mail before the 31 of May 2008 to the address below stating the reasons for your choice in a short text.
 Please also attach a short biography of the candidate.

 These proposals will be passed on to the members of an independent jury who will select the winner from among the proposals.

 Last opportunity for nomination is June 8th, 2008.